 It is possible that some side effects of Uvadex may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to methoxsalen: oral capsule, oral capsule liquid filled

 Other dosage forms:

-Along with its needed effects, methoxsalen (the active ingredient contained in Uvadex) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, methoxsalen (the active ingredient contained in Uvadex) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking methoxsalen:
+If any of the following side effects occur while taking methoxsalen, check with your doctor immediately:

 - Blistering and peeling of skin

 - swelling (especially of feet or lower legs)